Bett-A-Fish/ef-json-query-testing/README.md

 #### Json Index String

 This benchmark uses `ef_testing_string_large.bacpac`.
-And was ran three times: All columns indexed, some searched fields with indexes removed, and once with all search fields having indexes and some that were not searched having indexes removed. `Fig 20` shows how including indexes on these searches was negligable for required and optional fields.
+And was ran three times: All columns indexed, some searched fields with indexes removed, and once with all search fields having indexes and some that were not searched having indexes removed. `Fig 20` shows how including indexes on these searches was negligible for required and optional fields.

 <details>
   <summary>Fig 20: Json Index String Benchmarks - Box Plot</summary>